-The flavor of green stevia leaves reminds me a bit of green tea mixed with sweetener.
+The flavour of green stevia leaves reminds me of a bit of green tea mixed with sweeteners.
 It is quite sweet, so a little goes a long way.
-Over the past three years that I have been growing and testing out stevia in various recipes I have learned how to harvest and prepare it so that I don’t miss sugar one bit.
+Over the past three years that I have been growing and testing out stevia in various recipes, I have learned how to harvest and prepare it so that I don’t miss sugar one bit.
 And, more importantly, stevia helps me to stay away from sugar so that I don’t fall off the wagon.

 Grow green stevia in full sun in containers or in loose, loamy, well-draining soil.
 Space plants 18” apart so they can fill out and grow 12-36″ tall.
 Like basil, if you continue to pinch the plant back and use the top leaves it will become bushier and fuller with stronger stalks.